DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

     if( (sz[i]>='1') && (sz[i] <= '9') ) size += (sz[i] - '0') * mul;
 ```

-Now we very close to the topic of tar-blocks.
+Now we are very close to the topic of tar-blocks.
 It's just 512 bytes of data - either the tar header or bytes of the file written consecutively.
 The 512 bytes are still reserved if the last block of the file takes less than 512 bytes.
 Each tarball looks like this:

 ```
 +-------+-------+-------+-------+-------+-------+